 Yoga combines exercise and meditation in one program that’s good for both your body and mind.
 The movements improve flexibility, strength, and balance, while the deep breathing helps reduce stress and anxiety.
 If you’ve never practiced before, find a beginner or gentle yoga class — or one that’s designed for people with arthritis.
 Always work within your comfort level.
 If a pose hurts, stop.

 Tai chi is another ideal exercise program for people with arthritis.
 This ancient Chinese practice also combines elements of physical exercise with relaxation techniques.
-It can help improve balance, flexibility, and aerobic endurance, while still being low impact and safe on your joints.
-Research finds that regular tai chi practice improves flexibility and reduces disease activity in people with ankylosing spondylitis.
+It can help improve balance, flexibility, and aerobic endurance, while still being low impact and safe on your joints. finds that regular tai chi practice improves flexibility and reduces disease activity in people with ankylosing spondylitis.

 4. Host a healthy dinner party